zhiying318/gemma3-object-detection/README.md

 ## Dataset:

 For fine-tuning, we use the [`ariG23498/license-detection-paligemma`](https://huggingface.co/datasets/ariG23498/license-detection-paligemma) dataset.
 This dataset is a modified version of `keremberke/license-plate-object-detection`, preprocessed to align with the input format expected by models that use location tokens for bounding boxes (similar to PaliGemma).
+Refer to `create-dataset.py` for details on the process.

 ### Why Special `<locXXXX>` Tags?